tikhop/ASN1Swift/README.md

 $ pod install
 ```

-In any swift file you'd like to use TPInAppReceipt, import the framework with `import TPInAppReceipt`.
+In any swift file you'd like to use ASN1Swift, import the framework with `import ASN1Swift`.

 ### Swift Package Manager